dWanderingSoul/shell-fundamentals-To-Do-List-manager/README.md

 ![Running the Script](screenshots/menu.png)

 - Description of what is done here
-> When the script is executed, it presents the user with a simple menu displaying four options: View tasks, Add task, Delete task, and Exit.
+> When the script is executed using the command `./todo.sh`, it presents the user with a simple menu displaying four options: View tasks, Add task, Delete task, and Exit.
 The program waits for the user's input via the `read` command and loops until "Exit" is selected.

 ### 2. Adding a Task